run-ai/docs/docs/developer/cluster-api/reference/inference.md

 # Inference Workload Parameters

-Following is a full list of all training workload parameters.
+Following is a full list of all inference workload parameters.
 The text below is equivalent to running `kubectl explain inferencepolicy.spec`.
 You can also run `kubectl explain inferencepolicy.spec.<parameter-name>` to see the description of a specific parameter.

 ```
 KIND:     InferencePolicy